jermware/jermware.github.io/projects/gjNotes.md

 Swipe right on a note to favourite or un-favourite it:
 <br>![favourite note](/images/gjNotes/0-favourite.png){:width="300px"} &nbsp; ![un-favourite note](/images/gjNotes/0-unfavourite.png){:width="300px"}

 You may only have one favourite note.
-Your favourite note is the note displayed in the widget on your home screen.
+Your favourite note is the note displayed in the widget on your device's home screen.
 Three sizes of widget are supported: small, medium, and large.

 ![small widget](/images/gjNotes/0-widget-small.png){:width="300px"}
 ![medium widget](/images/gjNotes/0-widget-medium.png){:width="300px"}
 ![large widget](/images/gjNotes/0-widget-large.png){:width="300px"}

 Rearrange notes either by tapping, holding, and dragging them, or by tapping _Edit_ and moving them using the **≡** symbol.
-Tap _Done_ when finished moving notes.
-Notes may also be deleted when in _Edit_ mode by tapping the red **⊖** symbol.
+Tap _Done_ when finished.
+Notes may be deleted in _Edit_ mode by tapping the red **⊖** symbol.

 ![edit mode](/images/gjNotes/0-edit-mode.png){:width="300px"}

-Notes can also be created by pasting them from the device's clipboard using the _Paste from clipboard_ option off the ellipsis (…) menu on the **gjNotes** screen.
+Notes can also be created by pasting them from the device's clipboard using the _Paste from clipboard_ option off the ellipsis (…) menu on the _gjNotes_ screen.
 This allows notes to be created in other apps e.g., text editors, either on or off the device, pasted to the device's clipboard e.g. via _Universal Clipboard_ and pasted into **gjNotes**.

-Notes can be copied to the device's clipboard, using the _Copy to clipboard_ option off the ellipsis (…) menu on the notes screen, allowing them to be pasted into other apps.
+Notes can be copied to the device's clipboard, using the _Copy to clipboard_ option off the ellipsis (…) menu on the _gjNotes_ screen, allowing them to be pasted into other apps.

-The following housekeeping options to manage notes are available:
+The following housekeeping options are available to manage your notes:
-- ***Delete all notes*** (accessible from the ellipsis (…) menu on the notes screen) - all notes are deleted from the device and iCloud.
+- ***Delete all notes*** (accessible from the ellipsis (…) menu on the _gjNotes_ screen).
+All notes are deleted from the device and iCloud.
 You will have no notes after confirming this option. ***Use with caution***.
 - ***Backup notes*** (accessible from the _Settings -> Maintenance_ screen) - all notes are saved to the selected location in iCloud, a device folder, a shared location etc. Use this to regularly back up your notes.
 You never know when you will need it.
 - ***Restore notes*** (accessible from the _Settings -> Maintenance_ screen) - all existing notes are deleted and replaced with the notes contained in the backup file in the selected location in iCloud, a device folder, a shared location etc. Use this to restore notes from a previous back up.
 Your existing notes will be replaced after using this option. ***Use with caution***.